Brian24NX/Brian24NX/README.md

 - 👋 Hi there, I’m Brian Zhou.
-- 👀 I’m interested in Computer Science.
+- 👀 I’m a computer science student.
-- 🌱 I’m currently a frontend developer and also I'm learning Java now.
+- 🌱 I’m currently doing CNN reserach project and some kinda ML/DL stuff.
-- 💞️ I’m looking to collaborate on all of the great people who are as insanely chasing their dreams as what I'm doing right now.
+- 💞️ I’m looking to collaborate on all of the great people who are as insanely chasing dreams as what I'm doing right now.
 - 📫 How to reach me 872696379@qq.com

 <!---